Mohamad-Oussayli/GestureNet/README.md

 Sign language is an essential mode of communication for individuals who are deaf or hard of hearing.
 However, there is often a communication gap between sign language users and those who don't understand sign language.
 Automating the recognition of American Sign Language (ASL) gestures can help bridge this gap by providing a tool that interprets sign language in real-time, fostering inclusion and better communication.

 ## Dataset
-To train and test the model, we used the [Sign Language MNIST dataset](https://www.kaggle.com/datasets/datamunge/sign-language-mnist).
+To train and test the model, I used the [Sign Language MNIST dataset](https://www.kaggle.com/datasets/datamunge/sign-language-mnist).
 You can download the dataset from Kaggle and use it for your own projects.

 ## Steps
 1. **Data Preprocessing:**